Skip to main content

 • Implementation of both the SDK and Kameleoon JavaScript tag.

-The ability to access engine-collected client-side data at the SDK level provides greater flexibility and control over your targeting strategies.
-It is particularly useful when you want to use data that is only accessible on the client-side: datalayer variables, goals that only convert on the front-end, and exposure to web experiments and personalizations.
-Calling getRemoteVisitorData() allows you to access all data points that Kameleoon has automatically collected about the visitor on the current webpage.
+The ability to access engine-collected client-side data at the SDK level provides greater flexibility and control over targeting strategies.
+It is particularly useful for using data accessible only on the client-side: datalayer variables, goals that only convert on the front-end, and exposure to web experiments and personalizations.
+Calling getRemoteVisitorData() allows access to all data points that Kameleoon has automatically collected about the visitor on the webpage.

-For more information on hybrid experimentation, read our dedicated documentation.
+For more information on hybrid experimentation, read the dedicated documentation.